Benny-/Yahoo-ticker-symbol-downloader/README.rst

 Changelog
 ---------------------

+* Version 0.8.1

+  * Workaround for #7 : downloading interruption

 * Version 0.7.0

   * Added --export option.
 It will transcode the .pickle file immediately to the desired output formats.